 Students with highly focused academic interests in the field of Justice and Peace Studies may consider petitioning (through an I-Status application) to go abroad on an external program that is not currently approved by the Office of Global Education.
 Interested students may learn more about the I-Status application process here and should be sure to familiarize themselves with the application considerations and expectations in addition to any travel alerts or warnings that may pertain to their intended place of study.
 The following are a sample of programs that may provide additional opportunities for particular interests:

-SIT Study Abroad offers more than 50 accredited undergraduate semester study abroad programs — in Africa, Asia and the Pacific, Europe, Latin America, and the Middle East, as well as comparative programs in multiple locations.
+School of International Training (SIT) Study Abroad offers more than 50 accredited undergraduate semester study abroad programs — in Africa, Asia and the Pacific, Europe, Latin America, and the Middle East, as well as comparative programs in multiple locations.
 Search programs by location, language, issue area, or term.
+Each program focuses on field-based research and culminates in a published academic paper on a relevant topic of the student's choice.
+Click this link to learn more about how Georgetown students have found SIT programs to be integral to their undergraduate experiences.

 Program examples include: